dheerajshenoy/iv/README.md

     - ImageMagick
     - cmake & ninja (for building)
     - libavif [OPTIONAL] (for avif image support)
+    - libexiv2 [OPTIONAL] (for EXIF metadata support)

 > [!NOTE]
 > libavif is most probably installed on most systems already.
 > If found during compilation, AVIF support will automatically be enabled.
+> Similarly, if libexiv2 is found, EXIF metadata support will be enabled.

 2. Run the following commands to clone the repo and build iv